YCAyca/YCA_VG_AlexeyAB_darknet/README.md

 ## Important Notes

-When typing multi threshold values, make sure to give the values in decreasing order. <br>
-You can use the command without -out or -out_folder if you dont want to obtain these outputs. <br>
-If you dont want to use multi threshold feauture but to determine one threshold value use -thresh xx command. <br>
+When typing multi threshold values, make sure to give the values in decreasing order. <br>  <br> You can use the command without -out or -out_folder if you dont want to obtain these outputs. <br>  <br> If you dont want to use multi threshold feauture but to determine one threshold value use -thresh xx command. <br> <br> To be able to benefit these features, dont remove OPENCV definition on Properties->Preprocessor window !

 # Command descriptions of other features from base repos